erikwatson/Spider/README.md

 Spider
 ======

-Spider is a tiny web framework for Haxe targeting PHP.
+Spider is a tiny, easy to use Web Framework for Haxe targeting PHP.

+With Spider, I'm not trying to do everything for you.
+Just enough to get you moving in your own direction.

 ## Features